 Make Your Own Pumpkin Pie Spice – Super easy and it will save you a chunk of change!
 You probably have everything you need right in your spice cabinet.

-It’s seems like autumn and pumpkins are quite synonymous here at the Café.
+It seems like autumn and pumpkins are quite synonymous here at the Café.
 If you look through any of the September or October Café archives, you’ll see exactly what I mean; everything from soups, cakes, donuts, cupcakes and curries to … caramel corn and granola bars.
-There are even some fun pumpkin-shaped dinner rolls.

 What is pumpkin pie spice?